The British Colossus

 brilliant engineer Tommy Flowers, assisted by Max

-Newman, was busy with a top secret project in the
+Newman, worked on a top secret project in the

 Post Office Research Station in Dollis Hill near

 London.
-His goal was to develop and build an
+The goal was to develop and build an

 advanced digital and programmable version of the

-by the end of 1943 and all parts were moved to
+I, was ready by the end of 1943.
+All parts were

-The Mark II was 5 times faster and easier to
+1944.
+The Mark II was 5 times faster and easier

-Mark I was revised, more Mark II's were built and
+Mark I was revised, more Mark II's were built,

-a total of 10 Colossus computers were operational
+and a total of 10 Colossus computers were

 Colossus at Work